evanelias/wp-jsonapi-plugin-base/README.md

 1. Bundles Services_JSON (http://pear.php.net/package/Services_JSON/, released under BSD license) and wraps it safely.
 It will only be loaded if the PHP JSON module isn't found, nor is Services_JSON already loaded via WP 2.9+.

-1. Bundles libcurlemu (http://code.blitzaffe.com/pages/phpclasses/category/52/fileid/7, by Steve Blinch, released under GPL2), which only inits itself if cURL support in PHP is not found.  wp-jsonapi-plugin-base uses WP\_PHP for GET and POST requests, but uses libcurlemu for all others, since WP\_PHP cannot be reliably used for PUT, DELETE, HEAD, OPTIONS, etc.
+1. Bundles libcurlemu (http://code.blitzaffe.com/pages/phpclasses/category/52/fileid/7, by Steve Blinch, released under GPL2), which only inits itself if cURL support in PHP is not found.  wp-jsonapi-plugin-base uses WP\_HTTP for GET and POST requests, but uses libcurlemu for all others, since WP\_HTTP cannot be reliably used for PUT, DELETE, HEAD, OPTIONS, etc.

 1. Provides a clean interface for hitting JSON API endpoints.